Getting Started Guide for New Users

-- RedRabbit is a cloud based system meaning that the system features can be accessed by logging in via any Internet Browser and your data is therefor stored in the cloud as well.
+- RedRabbit is a cloud based system, meaning that the system features can be accessed by logging in via any Internet Browser and your data is therefore stored in the cloud as well - it is safe.

-- Users, Maintenance Management, Inspection Management (Scheduling, Reporting and Resulting Actions) are done on your PC using any Internet Browser to access the cloud based system.
+- Users, Maintenance Management, Inspection Management (Scheduling, Reporting and Resulting Actions) are done on your PC/Cell Phone, using any Internet Browser to access the cloud based system

-- The mobile device can be a smart phone or tabled using either Android or IOS.
+- The mobile device can be a smart phone or tablet, using either Android or IOS.
 The mobile RedRabbit inspection app needs to be downloaded from the Playstore for Android or the App Store for IOS.
-The mobile app used for inspections on your mobile device runs as a native application on your device and therefor do not need any internet connection and will not use any data.
+The mobile app used for inspections on your mobile device, runs as a native application on your device and therefore does not need any internet connection and will not use any data.

 - Once the Inspection has been completed and you are back at the office, the inspection results are uploaded using your office internet connection.

 Basic Steps to setup your Company, Users and Portfolio

 You would have received a password link via email to setup your login password.
 Once you have registered your password, you should be able to login to RedRabbit using your email address and password.

 Your profile would have been setup with some default permissions that can be customised if required.